 At mid-night, we sneaked out of the camp and went for a half-mile stroll to the nearby Sandy beach.
 With not a soul in sight and the orb of night as the guiding light, we marched along, abandoning the worries of the raging pandemic temporarily.

 Day 2 – The Return

 The morning sun seemed eager to fry us from the get-go.

 The fear of the raging sun made us wrap up quickly, not before we had breakfast accentuated by lovely tea (which took forever because of an issue in the gas burner) and a quick session of frisbee.

 Lake McBride Spillway

-The thought of doing one more hike was appalling and cringeworthy to most of us but after much coercion (and taunting), we reached a consensus to do a small hike at Lake McBride Spillway (it is a small waterfall jettisoned between Iowa River and Lake McBride).
+The thought of doing one more hike was appalling and cringeworthy to most of us but embodying the true No-Regrets spirit, we reached a consensus to do a small hike at Lake McBride Spillway – -it is a small waterfall jettisoned between Iowa River and Lake McBride.